Harvard students aren’t as smart as they seem

 This fact shows that the incredible competition that exists in Harvard’s admissions process is not just based on academic strength or in the excellent grades obtained in the tests, but also on whether your parents or grandparents have donated money significantly to the college campus.

-This dynamic is inherently ingrained and, furthermore, racialized, since almost 70% of applicants who “inherit” a place at Harvard are still white.
-In contrast, however, African American, Asian American, and Hispanic students who get admitted because of wealthy parents represent only 16% of students.
+This dynamic is intrinsically ingrained and, furthermore, racialized, since almost 70% of applicants who “inherit” a place at Harvard are still white.
+However, in contrast, African American, Asian American and Hispanic students who get admitted due to having parents with money represent only 16% of students.

 The study reveals that the favoritism of some students prevails over others